High data quality in the German Soccer League

 Companies that use multi-buyer analytics are significantly more successful than their competitors.
 This is proven, among others, by a power bar manufacturer and Schober customer who uses Multi Buyer Analytics based on our universal data platform (udo) with great success.
 The first thing to do is to get a solid overview of purchases and buying habits.

-MultibuyerWhich customers buy only once and then disappear from the radius of marketing measures?
+MultibuyerWhich customers only buy once and then disappear from the radius of marketing measures?
 Which customers, on the other hand, buy multiple times?
 With the answers, segments for subsequent measures can already be created in a first approximation.
 If you add the time intervals between purchases and the product groups purchased in each case, the view of the customers quickly becomes complete.

 Product mix analysis